ASUWebPlatforms/webspark-ci/custom-dependencies/README.md

 ### How to use it?

-To add a new dependency, run the following command from the project root:
+To add a new dependency, run the following commands from the project root:

 ```sh
 composer custom-require drupal/module